 The operator serves the Illinois market via its partnership with Hawthorne Race Course.
 The Australia-based sportsbook has also gone live in several other states to date.
 In a nutshell, the PointsBetting feature adjusts potential returns and losses by how correct or wrong you are.
 For example, if you beat an NFL total by 5 points, you’d win more.
 On the other hand, if you were off by 5 points the other way, you’d lose more.

 Here’s the current list of sportsbooks close to Chicago, along with their online partner and physical address:

-Several retail sportsbooks have opened their doors in Illinois, and more are on tap for the future.
-Here is a list of Illinois casinos with sportsbooks, the location and the online sports betting partner:
+Several retail sportsbooks have opened their doors in Illinois, and more are on tap.
+Here is a list of Illinois casinos with sportsbooks and their locations:

 For the latest on Illinois sports betting and what’s to come, check at PlayIllinois often.